 Costco is an extremely popular chain of large, warehouse clubs spread across the U.S. that offer everything from produce to banking.
 The warehouse club boasts 98.5 million members and is famous for its low prices, bulk savings, and now free hearing tests for its members..

 Membership at Costco, which starts at $60 per year, has several benefits.
 One of these benefits is access to their Hearing Aid Centers for free hearing tests!

 Costco’s Hearing Aid Centers have increased revenue by approximately 20 percent per year since 2011.
-It’s expected that by 2021, Costco sales of hearing aids will account for nearly 20 percent of the hearing aid market.
+It’s expected that by 2021, Costco’s sales of hearing aids will account for nearly 20 percent of the hearing aid market.
 The convenience of having an audiologist located in a frequently visited store and the low prices of their hearing aids make them an attractive alternative to a private audiology practice as well as free hearing tests for members.

 Costco’s Hearing Aid Department

 Costco’s Hearing Aid Center offers several perks that may make purchasing a membership worth it to you.
 As mentioned earlier, they offer some of the best deals and prices on hearing aids and accessories; Costco hearing aid prices are often much lower compared to an audiologist.
 They provide premium technology (although read more below for some caveats on that).
 On certain models of hearing aids that contain remote technology, Costco audiologists can service customers’ devices remotely.
 They also offer for free:

 - Free Hearing tests & Hearing aid appointments

 - Loss and damage coverage

 - Hearing aid warranties